- About Us

 Organic Farm School Overview

-This full-time, 7.5-month long experiential program is for aspiring farmers seeking to learn and practice the technical and business skills needed to run a small-scale organic farm.
-Through cooperatively managing the Organic Farm School’s eight-acre farm and attending weekly lectures, discussions and demonstrations on topics including organic crop production, soil science, business planning, and direct marketing, participants will acquire a thorough education in organic small farm management.
-Participants also engage in independent studies including a research project and the creation of a personal business plan.
-Bi-weekly field trips to regional farms allow participants to see a variety of farming styles and talk to experienced producers.
-Through management of the OFS Farm, participants develop their practical farm skills including planning, tillage, greenhouse propagation, weeding, harvesting, marketing, record keeping and more.
-Students also learn to build a greenhouse, operate tractors, make compost and manage the farm’s poultry and bees.
-With the skills and knowledge gained and a business plan in hand, program graduates are ready to start or manage their own small organic farm.
+This full-time, 7.5-month long experiential program is for aspiring farmers seeking to learn and practice the skills needed to run a small-scale organic farm.
+Through cooperatively managing the Organic Farm School’s eight-acre student farm and attending weekly lectures, discussions and demonstrations on topics including organic crop production, soil science, business planning, and direct marketing, participants receive a thorough education in organic small farm management.
+Participants also learn to conduct on-farm research through variety trials and group projects while bi-weekly field trips to regional farms allow participants to see a variety of farming styles and talk to experienced producers.
+Participants are also assisted in creating a personal farm business plan where their farm goals are explored and designed.
+Through management of the OFS student farm, participants develop their practical farm skills including planning, tillage, greenhouse propagation, weeding, harvesting, marketing and record keeping.
+Students also learn how to operate tractors, make compost, manage the farm’s livestock and much more.
+With the skills and knowledge gained and a business plan in hand, program graduates know what it will take to start or manage their own small organic farm.

-For 30 hours each week, participants are in the fields of our eight acre farm learning about, and working on, producing organic vegetables for sale through a 70-member CSA program, a farmers market and local retailers.
-The farm also grows a variety of seed crops, berries, vegetable research plots and cover crops.
+For 30+ hours each week, participants are in the fields of the OFS Student Farm learning about, and working on, producing organic crops that will serve our community – through our CSA program, farm stand, seed sales, local grocers, restaurants and farmers market.
+The farm grows a wide variety of vegetables, seed crops, berries, vegetable trials and cover crops.
 The Farm Manager trains and guides participants in group sessions and/or individually as needed and participants work both cooperatively and individually to accomplish the farm work.
-This work includes bed preparation, plant propagation, weeding, harvesting, running the market stand, cover cropping, making compost, trellising, and much more.
+This work includes all aspects of running the farm including bed preparation, plant propagation, weeding, harvesting, running the market stand, cover cropping and much more.
 Farm responsibilities are rotated within the group to ensure that each participant has an opportunity to experience all aspects of the farm.
-By August, a foundation of skills and concepts has been established and participants are encouraged to further develop their skills by taking cooperative leadership of the farm and make farm management decisions with feedback and assistance from the Farm Manager.
+Once a foundation of skills and concepts has been established, participants further develop their skills by taking leadership over a portion of the farm and making farm management decisions with feedback and assistance from the Farm Manager.
 (Please note: Accomplishing farm work is a physical activity that requires participants to be physically active and outdoors on a daily basis for seven months.
 Before applying, please consider your ability to perform this level of activity.)

-In addition to time spent on the farm and in the classroom, participants work on independent reading and research projects including a business plan and a farm-based research project.
-After initial group discussions on the projects, participants work independently in their own time and meet separately with the Training Director every two weeks to review the progress made and determine the next steps.
+In addition to time spent on the farm and in the classroom, participants work independently on their personal business plan and a group farm-based research project.
+After initial group discussions on the projects, participants work independently in their own time and meet individually with staff every few weeks to review the progress made and determine the next steps.
 When completed, participants share and present their reports to the group.
-Our goal for the business plan project is to support participants in thoroughly analyzing their personal farming goals and help them create a realistic plan towards accomplishing them.
-The research projects will be focused on developing or improving aspects of the farm and may include crop variety trials, soil management alternatives, pest management strategies, resource conservation strategies or other participant initiatives approved by the staff.
-Each project lasts 12 weeks and generally takes 50 — 60 hours to complete.
+Our goal for the business plan project is to support participants in thoroughly analyzing their personal farming goals and to help them create a realistic plan towards accomplishing them.
+The farm-based research projects will be focused on developing or improving aspects of the student farm.

-Curious to hear how graduates have viewed their experience at the GF Agriculture Training Program?
+Curious to hear how graduates have viewed their experience at the Organic Farm School?
 Visit our Student Testimonials page to see student reflections on their time at the program and learn about what they’re doing now.

 Our farm is certified organic by the WSDA and participants are taught key certification standards as well as how to certify a farm.
 Students are involved in all required record keeping and participate in the annual certification inspection.